ThinkDataEd/curriculum/docs/unit2/section4.md

 <ins>*Applied Computational Thinking Using RStudio:*</ins>

-• Use software to find the area under a Normal curve
+• Use software to find the area under a Normal curve.

 • Use software to compare sample distributions (with histograms, for example) with the Normal distribution and make a decision as to whether the distribution appears Normally